FE2 Direct Input Box Kit

 Build your own boutique passive direct box.

-Our popular DI box kit is back with expanded features and three transformer options.
+Our popular DI box kit is back with expanded features and two transformer options.
 The FE2's studio-quality electronics are housed in an architectural aluminum enclosure that's rugged enough for the road.

 The new FE2 features a through jack for patching to an amp or speaker and a switch for selecting between instrument or amp sources.
 The amp, or "SPKR," mode is great for recording old guitar and bass amps without line outputs.